 Users are also notified if they have shared reports rated false and are provided links to related articles produced by third-party fact-checkers.

-Do VERA Files and Rappler jointly fact-check and rate articles for Facebook?
+Do VERA Files, Rappler and AFP jointly fact-check and rate articles for Facebook?

-We work independently from Rappler, and do not cross-check its reports.
-Neither does it cross-check ours.
+We work independently from Rappler and AFP, and do not cross-check their reports.
+Neither do they cross-check ours.

 How does one fact-check the fact-checkers?